ixjf/MSIRGB/README.md

 ```lua
 os.sleep(number ms)
 ```
 This function pauses the Lua thread for the number of milliseconds specified in 'ms'. 'ms' must be a positive number.
+Execution stops if an invalid value is passed.

 I'm open to pull requests for new scripting functionality.
 I'll also be opening an issue regarding the ability to use 'require' and whether it's worth it.